MaVeN-13TTN/alx-backend-storage/0x02-redis_basic/README.md

 - Learn how to use Redis as a simple cache
 - Understand Redis data types and storage mechanisms
 - Practice type annotations in Python
+- Learn how to handle data type conversion when retrieving from Redis
+- Understand Redis's byte string storage format

 ## Requirements